FeJozsi/ddg/src/gui/README.md

 Start date: 2024-03-01
 This folder contains the project's **GUI modules**.

+## 2024-03-12 23:49:52 feat(gui): Add resizable GUI module view with paged components and ChatGPT-inspired background

+Implemented a new module `src/gui/dg_gui_main.py` that centralizes all GUI components and control details for enhanced maintainability.
+The main features include:

+- Resizability: Ensures the GUI dynamically adapts to different window sizes, improving user experience.
+- Paged Navigation: Utilizes QStackedWidget to facilitate "paging" through different parts of the application, offering a streamlined navigation experience.
+- Transparent Controls: Introduces a background image visible through the controls, adding to the aesthetic appeal of the interface.

+You will probably try these commands if you have the required Python tools installed:

+- `pylint src\gui\dg_gui_main.py`
+- `python src\gui\dg_gui_main.py`

 ## Enhance GUI aesthetics in PyQt6 design by adding background image and refining fonts

 - Added a background image to `src/gui/gui_pyqt6_my_design.py` to improve the visual